• Skip to primary navigation

 Instructions

-• Preheat the oven to 350.
-Prepare a mini cake pan* by greasing liberally with non-stick cooking spray or butter.
+• Preheat the oven to 350℉.
+Prepare six 4 inch mini cake pans by greasing liberally with non-stick cooking spray or butter.
+Alternatively, cutting a circular piece of parchment for the bottom of each pan works well.

 • In a large bowl, mix melted coconut oil with granulated and brown sugars.
 Add eggs and vanilla; whisk until fully incorporated.